ShakirSofi/johnwlambert.github.io/_posts/2018-12-28-lie-groups.markdown

 Why do we care about twists?
 It turns out that a rigid body can be moved from one position to any other by a movement consisting of (1) a rotation about a straight line (2) followed by a translation parallel to that line.
 This type of motion is *screw motion*, and its infinitesimal version is called a *twist*.
 The beauty of a twist is that it describes the instantaneous velocity of a rigid body in terms of its **linear and angular components** [5].
 It is the matrix exponential that maps a twist into its corresponding screw motion.

+## Conclusion

+A *holonomic robot* is one which is able to move instantaneously in any direction in the space of its degrees of freedom.
+Otherwise a robot is called *non-holonomic*.

 ## References